eclipse-che/che-docs/release-notes/rn-6.16.0.md

 The Eclipse Che 6.16 release contains the following notable features:

-* Added an ability to run Che Server with K8s/OS infrastructure on https with a self-signed certificate
+* Run Eclipse Che over https with a self-signed certificate
 * $HIGHLIGHT2
 * $HIGHLIGHT3